 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
 Legislation in Ireland governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-On behalf of the board Pat Ferden
+On behalf of the Board of Directors